Alpine skiing, Telemark skiing and snowboarding

 Norefjell Ski Resort offers alpine skiing and Telemark skiing for all levels, from first timers to advanced skiers.
 Snow conditions are normally very good from December to April, and the ski resort also has very good snowmaking facilities.

-At Norefjell you can enjoy variable skiing – the ski resort offers 13 lifts (3 chair lifts, 5 T-lifts and 5 plate lifts) and 26 slopes with different levels of difficulty, from very easy green slopes, to difficult black ones, all in all 25 kilometers of slopes.
+At Norefjell you can enjoy variable skiing – the ski resort offers several lifts of different types (chair lifts, T-lifts and plate lifts) and many slopes with different levels of difficulty, from very easy green slopes, to difficult black slopes for experts only.